rupor-github/wsl-ssh-agent/README.md

 endif
 ```

-Now you could open your WSL in terminal of your choice - mintty, cmd, Windows terminal, `ssh` to your `remote` using keys stored in Windows `ssh-ahent.exe` without entering any additional passwords and have your clipboard content back on Windows transparently.
+Now you could open your WSL in terminal of your choice - mintty, cmd, Windows terminal, `ssh` to your `remote` using keys stored in Windows `ssh-agent.exe` without entering any additional passwords and have your clipboard content back on Windows transparently.

 ## Credit